TEESlab-UPRC/DREEM/README.md

  The **DREEM model** is build upon **Modelica Buildings library**, a free open-source library available under the **3 clause BSD License**.
 Read the **3 clause BSD License** terms [here](https://simulationresearch.lbl.gov/modelica/license.html).

+## Acknowledgements
+The development of DREEM has been partially funded by the following sources:
+* The EC funded Horizon 2020 Framework Programme for Research and Innovation (EU H2020) Project titled "Sustainable energy transitions laboratory" (SENTINEL) with Grant Agreement No. 837089
+* The EC funded Horizon 2020 Framework Programme for Research and Innovation (EU H2020) Project titled "Transition pathways and risk analysis for climate change policies" (TRANSrisk) with Grant Agreement No. 642260